 Design Portfolio Tips

-If you are a designer, illustrator, or photographer and you are looking to improve how you present and market yourself using your portfolio then consider signing up for a free portfolio review using the big orange link below or you can sign up for one using this link here.
+If you are a designer, illustrator, or photographer and looking to improve how you present and market yourself using your portfolio then consider signing up for a free portfolio review.
+You can use the big orange link below or you can sign up for one using this link here.
 During these reviews, we jump on a Zoom call and go over any questions you may have and put together a list of improvements you can make to start using your portfolio as a tool to get you your next job or client project.
 As always, if you have any questions you can leave a comment or message me on my TikTok and Instagram accounts.
 See you in the next article!